broblocodex/5-minute-tutorials/video2/use-cases.md

 **The idea:** Launch players in the direction they're facing instead of just straight up.
 Feels much more natural for movement and parkour.

-**Why it's better:** When players run toward a jump pad, they expect to keep moving forward, not just bounce up and down in place.
+**Why it works:** When players run toward a jump pad, they expect to keep moving forward, not just bounce up and down in place.

 **Setup:**
 1. Use Step 02 (`steps/02-forward-mode.lua`)